 Default branch for manual and scheduled buildsbranch so that they match the new branch.

 - Update the Default branch for manual and scheduled builds setting to a branch that has a version of the pipeline with the branch filters that match the new branch.

 Combining trigger types

-When you specify both CI triggers and pipeline triggers in your pipeline, you can expect new runs to be started every time a push is made that matches the filters the CI trigger, and a run of the source pipeline is completed that matches the filters of the pipeline completion trigger.
+When you specify both CI triggers and pipeline triggers in your pipeline, you can expect new runs to be started every time a push is made that matches the filters of the CI trigger, and a run of the source pipeline is completed that matches the filters of the pipeline completion trigger.

 For example, consider two pipelines named